D-Brox/plotters-cosmic-iced/README.md

-# plotters-iced
+# plotters-cosmic-iced
 [![Test and Build](https://github.com/joylei/plotters-iced/workflows/Test%20and%20Build/badge.svg?branch=master)](https://github.com/joylei/plotters-iced/actions?query=workflow%3A%22Test+and+Build%22)
 [![Documentation](https://docs.rs/plotters-iced/badge.svg)](https://docs.rs/plotters-iced)
 [![Crates.io](https://img.shields.io/crates/v/plotters-iced.svg)](https://crates.io/crates/plotters-iced)
 [![License](https://img.shields.io/crates/l/plotters-iced.svg)](https://github.com/joylei/plotters-iced/blob/master/LICENSE)

-This is an implementation of an Iced backend for Plotters, for both native and wasm applications.
+This is a `libcosmic::iced` port of the original implementation of an Iced backend for Plotters.

 This backend has been optimized as for speed.
 Note that some specific plotting features supported in the Bitmap backend may not be implemented there, though.